 For decades, medical communities have warned the public about the dangers of tanning.
 Each year, doctors diagnose skin cancer more than any other type.
-Overexposure to ultraviolet radiation from the sun, artificial sunbeds, and sunlamps causes around 90 percent of all non-melanoma cancers.
+Overexposure to ultraviolet radiation from the sun, artificial sunbeds, and sunlamps causes around 90 percent of all non-melanoma skin cancers.
 Research indicates some methods used to achieve a tan are unsafe and cause issues such as premature aging.
 Nonetheless, tanning continues to be a popular enhancement procedure for both men and women for its ability to deliver that “healthy glow.”

 The body produces melanin, a pigment that adds color to human skin, hair, and eyes.
 Melanin provides a small amount of protection from the sun.
 Specialized skin cells called melanocytes increase the production of melanin when sunlight touches the skin.
 This increase in melanin production is a protective response that changes the skin's color.
 Lighter-skinned people may burn, while darker-skinned people turn a darker brown, which is what people refer to as “getting a tan.”
 Others may get freckles, which are uneven patches of melanin.